ihiverlet/create-sspcloud-training/formation.md

 </details>
 ```

+6. **Visualizations and Data Exploration**: 🔎 Make use of the visualization libraries to create engaging plots and graphs.
+This is especially useful when teaching data analysis, as it allows learners to immediately see the impact of their code on data.

+7. **Progressive Difficulty**: 📈 Start with basic concepts and gradually introduce more advanced topics, allowing learners to build their skills step by step.
+This scaffolding approach ensures that students aren’t overwhelmed but are constantly challenged.

 ## Setting Up an Environment Using the SSP Cloud Platform

-With SSP Cloud, you have the flexibility to create a custom, shareable link that launches a pre-configured service for learners, or, for an even smoother experience, add a link directly within a training catalog or interface.
+With SSP Cloud, you have the flexibility to create a custom, shareable link that launches a pre-configured service for learners, or, for an even smoother experience, add a link directly within a training catalog.
 These options provide two easy paths for starting a training session:

-1. **Creating a Shareable Link**: Generate a link that contains all the necessary configurations for your chosen environment, and share this link with apprentices.
+- [**Creating a Shareable Link**](TO DO ADD LINK TO How the Link Works): Generate a link that contains all the necessary configurations for your chosen environment, and share this link with apprentices.
 They can then access the environment instantly, with everything they need already set up.

-2. **Embedding in a Training Catalog**: Alternatively, you can create a custom “launch” button in SSP Cloud's interface, mapped to your specific training environment.
+- [**Embedding in a Training Catalog**](TO DO ADD A LINK TO Add your Training course on the SSP Cloud platform ): Alternatively, you can create a custom “launch” button in SSP Cloud's interface, mapped to your specific training environment.
 This makes it even simpler for learners to access; they just click the button to open the configured environment directly.

 ### How the Link Works

 The setup link is a powerful feature in SSP Cloud, allowing you to define all aspects of the training environment.
-Here’s what it can include:
+In order to get your link, feel free to use the SSP Cloud platform and configure a service.
+Then click on the `Copy auto launch URL` button.
+By clicking the link, all learners launch the exact same environment, fully configured with the specified configuration and ready to use.
+This uniformity is a huge benefit in training scenarios: everyone works with the same setup, eliminating any inconsistencies that might arise from varied installations.

+The link can include :
-- **Service Selection**: Decide on the language and framework for the training.
-Options include **Python**, **PySpark**, or environments that use **GPU** resources, ideal for more computationally intensive tasks.
+- service selected to decide on the language and framework for the training

-- **Resource Allocation**: Define the amount of computational resources required, including memory, CPU, and storage.
-This ensures that the environment matches the needs of the course content, even for large data sets or intensive machine learning tasks.
+- the resources to define the amount of computational resources required, including memory, CPU, and storage.
+This ensures that the environment matches the needs of the course content, even for intensive machine learning tasks

-- **Initialization Scripts**: To ensure all learners start with the same setup, you can attach an initialization script to the link.
+- an initialization script to ensure all learners start with the same setup.
 [See here for initialization scripts examples](https://github.com/InseeFrLab/sspcloud-init-scripts).
 This script can:
 - Clone the training repository with all relevant notebooks and materials.
 - Install any necessary libraries, dependencies... so there’s nothing to install locally.

-By clicking the link, all learners launch the exact same environment, fully configured and ready to use.
-This uniformity is a huge benefit in training scenarios: everyone works with the same setup, eliminating any inconsistencies that might arise from varied installations.
+- and many more ...

-Here's an example link:
+Here's an example link: ## TODO METTRE UN LIEN AVEC UN VSCODE

 https://datalab.sspcloud.fr/launcher/ide/jupyter-python?autoLaunch=true&name=python-initiation&init.personalInit=%C2%ABhttps://raw.githubusercontent.com/InseeFrLab/formation-python-initiation/main/utils/init_onyxia.sh%C2%BB&init.personalInitArgs=%C2%ABen%20fundamentals%20types-variables%C2%BB&security.allowlist.enabled=false